Top 12 secure file-sharing tools for accountants

 Designed for accountants and tax pros Unclear pricing

-Client portal for secure file sharing Slightly confusing how the different Doc.It products differ
+Client portal for secure document sharing Slightly confusing how the different Doc.It products differ

 Built-in PDF editor Outdated interface